slavafomin/crypto-pay-sdk/README.md

   - monetary values are parsed using the [decimal.js-light](https://github.com/MikeMcl/decimal.js-light) library for safety purposes,

 - All the `snake_case` properties of the API data layer are **automatically converted to** `camelCase`, which is much better suited for JavaScript ecosystem and makes your code look clear and consistent,
-- As a bonus, additional helper functions are provided on top of the API to make your workflow extremely easy and simple.
+- As a bonus, additional helper functions are provided on top of the API to make your workflow extremely easy and simple,
+- Minimal possible dependencies (all are high quality ones) updated to the latest versions.

 ## Install